 Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do normal cells.
 PET scans may be useful in:

 PET scans must be interpreted carefully because noncancerous conditions can look like cancer, and some cancers do not appear on PET scans.
 Many types of solid tumors can be detected by PET-CT and PET-MRI scans, including:

 PET scans can reveal areas of decreased blood flow in the heart.
 This information can help you and your doctor decide, for example, whether you might benefit from coronary artery bypass surgery or a procedure to open clogged heart arteries, called angioplasty.

 PET scans can be used to evaluate certain brain disorders, such as tumors, Alzheimer's disease and seizures.

-For your PET scan, a radioactive drug (tracer) will be put into your body.
-Because the amount of radiation you're exposed to is small, the risk of negative effects from it is low.
+For your PET scan, a radioactive drug (tracer) will be injected into a vein.
+Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might:

 Talk with your health care provider about the benefits and risks of a PET scan.

 Tell your health care provider:

 Your doctor will give you detailed instructions on how to prepare for your scan.
 A general rule is to avoid strenuous exercise for a couple of days before the study and to stop eating four hours before the scan.